w314/notes/javaNotes/st_http-rest.md

 - GET
   - used to retrieve data from a server at the specified resource
-  - does not modifying any resources
+  - does not modify any resources
   - safe and `idempotent` method
 - POST
   - used to send data to the API server to create or update a resource